survivalandflourishing/survivalandflourishing.github.io/index.md

-*SFF is now seeking applications from organizations for funds we hope to be distributed in December, 2019:*
+SFF is now seeking applications from organizations for funds we hope to be distributed in December, 2019:

 <a href="https://docs.google.com/forms/d/e/1FAIpQLSfPWCYskBtG7sQeKuTtFHi4soqgnkdaLW_yiUN0Eln1GIqjjg/viewform?usp=sf_link">SFF org grant short-form application for 2019-Q4</a> (Due date: Oct 4, 2019)

+We hope this funding round will distribute between $1MM and $2MM in total.

 <a name="about" class="intrapage-link"></a>
 ### About Us